The Sharkfighters

-The Sharkfighters is a 1956 American adventure film about U.S. Navy scientists working to invent a shark repellent to protect military personnel down at sea.
-Directed by Jerry Hopper, it stars Victor Mature, James Olson, and Claude Akins.
-The fictional storyline is based on the invention of "Shark Chaser", an historical shark repellent developed by researchers during World War II.
+The Sharkfighters is a 1956 American adventure film starring Victor Mature, supported by Karen Steele, James Olson, and Claude Akins.
+Directed by Jerry Hopper, its fictional storyline is based on the invention of "Shark Chaser", an historical shark repellent developed by U.S. Navy researchers during World War II.

+It was one of the first shark movies.

 Plot

 In August 1943, Lt.
-Commander Ben Staves (Mature), recovering from the sinking of his destroyer in battle and the loss of part of his surviving crew to shark attack, is flown to Project Shark Chaser, a tiny and isolated Naval Research Laboratory post on the Isle of Pines in Cuba.
-Its rich environment for sharks and indigenous English-speaking population of Caymanero fishermen makes it an ideal testing ground for the development of an effective shark repellent.
-The small research team has been led during its first ten months of investigation by Lt.
+Commander Ben Staves (Mature) arrives on a tiny island offshore of Cuba to join an in-progress Navy test seeking to develop a shark repellant.
+The small research team there has been led for ten months by Lt.
 Commander Leonard "Len" Evans (Coolidge), an ichthyologist formerly with the Scripps Institution, assisted by a chemist, Ensign "Dunk" Duncan (Olson), and a cameraman, Chief Petty Officer "Gordy" Gordon (Akins).

-Ben assures Evans that he is there to help him, not take over the project.
+Staves is recovering from the sinking of his destroyer in battle in the Pacific, followed by 13 traumatic days adrift during which over half his surviving crew was killed in shark attacks.
+He assures Evans that he is there to help him, not take over the project.
 When Evans tells him they'll get started "first thing in the morning", Ben counters with "Why not now?".
-The team heads out into the bay on a small fishing boat crewed by a local Caymanero and his teenage son Carlos (Campos) to test copper acetate as a repellent.
-Evans advises that the project has already tested over 200 methods, including poisons, repulsive odors, color clouds, and ultrasonics, none of which has a lasting effect in driving away sharks.
-The test is initially successful until the acetate cloud dissipates after a few minutes.
+The team heads out into the bay on a small fishing boat crewed by a local skipper and a teenage deckhand Carlos (Campos).
+Evans advises that the project has already tested over 200 methods, including poisons, repulsive odors, color clouds, and ultrasonics, none of which has a lasting effect in keeping sharks away from dead fish dangled in the water as human proxies.
+Today's test using copper acetate is initially successful until the repellant cloud dissipates after a few minutes.

-Duncan approaches Ben and asks for a transfer to sea duty, but relents when Ben asks him to postpone the request, which he would have to disapprove because the young chemist is too valuable to the project.
-Ben reviews Evans's reports, chafing at the slowness of the numerous trials, but Evans defends his work, saying their best success has been only 80% effective because they don't have human test subjects.
+Ben reviews Evans's reports, chafing at the slowness of the numerous trials, but Evans defends his efforts, saying their work has been only 80% effective because they don't have human test subjects.
 Ben suggests that they test other methods simultaneously.
 Evans resents Ben's emphasis on urgency over carefully drawn scientific conclusions.

-When Duncan supports Evans, Ben informs them that they will work seven days a week without their usual weekends off in Havana.
-Gordy suggests that the officers substitute for him every other weekend on trips to Havana to have the classified color film processed.
-Ben's wife Martha (Steele) is staying in Havana, and during a night out dancing on their next visit, Evans tells Martha that while he admires Ben's determination, he is worried that Ben never lets down his guard.
-She replies that he and Ben are a lot alike in their integrity, and that Ben and the scientist make a perfect team to achieve success.
+To achieve both, Ben orders that they will work seven days a week, even though his gorgeous young wife Martha (Steele) - whom he had not seen in three years - is staying 65 miles away in Havana.